“When first things are put first, second things are not suppressed but increased.” -C. S. Lewis

 eat and drink, testify before all men

-that I do for myself, gladly, in faith,
+for myself, gladly, in faith,

 reverence and love, receive my Lord,

-to be my life, strength, nourishment, joy, delight.
+life, strength, nourishment, joy, delight.

 In the supper I remember his eternal love,